 What INFPs Need on the Job to Be Happy

-1. The opportunity to use our intuition
+1. To use our intuition

 INFPs approach the world through Extroverted Intuition (Ne), our second cognitive function.
 Whether it’s figuring out what someone is feeling or how best to take the character in our novel from A to B, INFPs are highly intuitive people — and we need opportunities on the job to use our Ne if we’re going to be happy.
 We deduce things through “lightbulb” moments, when an idea suddenly and intuitively dawns on us, and we follow that idea wherever it leads, oftentimes to wonderful and lush places.
 Some jobs that require intuition include being a writer and a psychologist, careers that tend to be high on the list for INFPs.